Trik tingkatkan sales biar kamu dan klien makin cuan dengan teknik Lead Generation ala Reyner – GABUNG TALKSHOW GRATIS

 10 Part-Time Virtual Assistant Jobs for Student, Moms, and Full Time Workers

-10 Part-Time Virtual Assistant Jobs for Student, Moms, and Full-Time Workers Athika Rahma SEO Specialist Virtual Assistant at SGBVA October 18, 2024 Remote Working Tips Are you a student seeking extra income to support your studies?
+10 Part-Time Virtual Assistant Jobs for Student, Moms, and Full-Time Workers Athika Rahma SEO Specialist Virtual Assistant at SGBVA October 18, 2024 Remote Work Tips Are you a student seeking extra income to support your studies?
 A mom balancing family responsibilities but still wanting to earn money?
 Or a full-time worker looking to boost your income through side gigs?
 Consider becoming a part-time virtual assistant!
 As the name suggests, these roles typically require only 10 to 20 hours of work per week.
 If you’re interested in exploring part-time virtual assistant jobs, read SGBVA’s comprehensive guide below.
 Table of Contents 1.
 Email and Calendar Management An email and calendar management VA handles incoming and outgoing emails, filters out spam, drafts responses, maintains organized folders, and sets up automated replies.
 As an email and calendar manager, you can earn from $10 per hour.
 Why is this part-time?
 Managing email and calendar correspondence, which is also part of administrative tasks, can be scheduled flexibly.
 You can dedicate evenings or weekends to responding to emails, making it a great fit for a part-time schedule.
 2. Data Entry A data entry VA is responsible for entering new database records, verifying accuracy, adhering to formats, and performing periodic updates.
 This is one of the easiest virtual assistant jobs, requiring minimal experience or education.
 You can earn from $18 per hour with this task.
 Why this can be done part-time?
 Routine data entry tasks can be completed in batches, making it ideal for part-time work due to its predictable nature.
 3. Customer Service Did you know that customer service can be a part-time job too?
 As a customer service VA, you will answer FAQs via phone calls, chats, or emails, provide product demos, escalate unresolved issues, and maintain a professional demeanor.
 You can earn from $18.8 per hour in this role.
 While part-time customer service jobs may require you to be available during specific hours, they typically require only 2 to 4 hours of work per day.
 4. Travel Arrangements Have you heard of travel arrangement VA tasks?
 This popular role involves booking flights, hotels, and arranging travel logistics based on client needs.
 You can earn from $10 per hour with this task.
 Why is it doable part-time?
 Travel planning often involves research that can be done ahead of time, allowing for breaks between tasks.
 It doesn’t require constant attention, so you can work whenever it suits you!
 5. Content Creation Content creator VAs often work on clients’ blogs or websites (as Content Writer VAs) and manage social media (as Social Media Management VAs or Copywriter VAs).
 This role involves writing articles, blog posts, or social media updates, engaging audiences, and maintaining brand voice consistency.
 Typically, you can earn from $25 to $31 per hour in this field.
 What makes it manageable part-time?
 Content creation can be done sporadically.
 While some tasks may have deadlines, much of the work can be completed independently at any time, making it adaptable to part-time schedules.
 6. Bookkeeping Services Bookkeeper VAs manage financial records, document transactions, oversee accounts payable and receivable, handle invoices, and calculate business profits.
 The complexity of this work depends on the client and the size of their company.
 Typically, bookkeeper VAs can earn from $19 to $24 per hour.
 Why is it part-time friendly?
 These tasks can be performed regularly without requiring continuous daily involvement, allowing you to adjust your schedule as needed.
 7. Event Planning Event planning involves coordinating details, sending invitations, and confirming attendees.
 You can earn from $30 per hour in this role.
 Much of the planning can be done asynchronously, accommodating part-time availability.
 8. Research Assistant As a research assistant, you will conduct research on various topics, collect and analyze data, summarize findings, and assist in market research or academic projects as needed.
 You can earn from $22 per hour in this position.
 Research tasks can be completed in segments, allowing for focused work periods that fit around other commitments.
 This role often requires independent work that can be done at any time.
 9. Graphic Design Graphic design VAs create visual content for marketing materials, social media posts, websites, and presentations.
 You can earn from $19 per hour by editing images and designing graphics to enhance brand visibility.
 Graphic design projects can often be completed on a freelance basis with clear deadlines, allowing designers to work at their own pace, making it suitable for part-time schedules.
 10. Online Community Management Manage online communities or forums by engaging with members, moderating discussions, responding to inquiries, and creating content to stimulate conversation while maintaining a positive environment.
 You can earn from $40 per hour in this role!
 Community management can be done at various times throughout the day, allowing for flexible engagement based on your availability.
 This position typically requires only periodic attention rather than continuous oversight.
 Kickstart Your Part-Time VA Job With these part-time virtual assistant jobs, you can earn extra income while enjoying your free time.
 If you’re interested in getting started but still feel confused, gain insights from SGBVA free webinar.
 Our mentor, Tania Gromenko, will share: How to kickstart your VA career The types of services you can provide as a VA How to become a successful VA in just five weeks!
 Register now to receive a FREE e-book titled “FAQ About Virtual Assistants” and exclusive access to the SGBVA virtual assistant community on Telegram.
 Click to the button below!
 Register FREE Webinar Alongside our mentor, Tania Gromeko, you will receive guidance to start a career as a virtual assistant, handling various part-time jobs.
 Click the button and register now!
 Join Free Webinar Explore Paid Course

 Admin Virtual Assistant: Simplest Way to Become a Remote Worker